AusClimateService/npcp/reports/phase1/phase1_report.md

 These biases are not appreciably modified by dynamical downscaling, univariate or multivariate bias correction (e.g. Figure 5.2.1).
 (With the exception of the MRNBC method, which shows such large biases that there might be something wrong with the data provided for that method.)
-The bias between the training and assessment periods in the AGCD data is reflected in the QDM biases (given that QDM perturbs observations as opposed to model data), which are slighly larger than the bias correction methods in this case.
+The bias between the training and assessment periods in the AGCD data is reflected in the QDC biases (given that QDC perturbs observations as opposed to model data), which are slighly larger than the bias correction methods in this case.

 <p align="center">